 Although this serum might strain your budget, long-time fans swear it’s worth the splurge.

-“It’s worth every penny!” says Gina Sinclair, 45, a Denver-based substitute teacher who first tried this serum after returning from Iceland.
+“It’s worth every penny!” says Gina Sinclair, 45, a substitute teacher who first tried this serum after visiting Iceland.
 “Seeing how [Icelandic women] took care of their skin inspired me to take care of my own.”

 Gina says her skin has reaped the benefits from months of daily use.